Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A woman's hand holding a glass getting a water on a faucet

-However, it’s still subject to contaminants, so it’s a good idea to use a water filter or drink bottled water.
+However, water in Newark is still subject to contaminants, so it’s a good idea to use a water filter or drink bottled water.

 5 Safety Tips for Newark